Top Things To Do Outer Banks NC

 Our Favorite Things to do Outer Banks NC

 Don't be fooled by the area's appearance on a map - the Outer Banks is caulk full of fun, family-friendly things to do.
-Whether permitting, you'll want to spend a majority of your vacation outside enjoying everything these barrier islands have to offer.
+Weather permitting, you'll want to spend the majority of your vacation outside enjoying everything these barrier islands have to offer.

-By the time your week-long getaway has past, your visible skin will be bronze and your windswept hair will feel nourished by the salt air.
+By the time your week-long getaway has passed, your visible skin will be bronze and your windswept hair will feel nourished by the salt air.

-Just about everyone who visit the OBX annually will make their way to the Wright Brothers National Memorial located in the town of Kill Devil Hills to learn more about the two brothers from Dayton, Ohio who changed the world forever with their big dreams and tireless ambition.
-Climb to the top of Kill Devil Hill to snag a photo in-front of the monument and stop in the visitors center to view a replica of the 1902 Wright Glider.
+Just about everyone who visits the OBX annually will make their way to the Wright Brothers National Memorial located in the town of Kill Devil Hills to learn more about the two brothers from Dayton, Ohio who changed the world forever with their big dreams and tireless ambition.
+Climb to the top of Kill Devil Hill to snag a photo in front of the monument and stop in the visitors center to view a replica of the 1902 Wright Glider.

 If you venture far enough north along NC 12 the paved road will come to end - this is where you'll be able to find the wild Spanish mustang horses frolicking up and down the shore.
 If you have a four-wheel-drive vehicle and don't mind getting a little sand on your tires, off-road adventure awaits!
 If you don't have the proper vehicle - or would rather have a professional take you on a guided tour - then we suggest booking a tour with one of several vendors based out of Corolla, NC.

 When are the fish biting?
-What is the best bait to you?
+What is the best bait for you?
 All questions for the individual working in the bait and tackle shop within the pier house.
-Pay a buck or two to walk to the end of the pier and back - or fork over a few more coins for the ability to fish by the half day, full day, week (and somewhere in-between).
+Pay a buck or two to walk to the end of the pier and back - or fork over a few more coins for the ability to fish by the half-day, full-day, week (and somewhere in-between).
 Avalon Fishing Pier in Kill Devil Hills and Jennette's Pier in Nags Head are two of the most popular on the barrier islands.

 Seeking adventure during your stay?
 Be sure to visit our ultimate Outer Banks bucket list of things to do for ideas to include within your vacation itinerary.